New Food Garden

 Growing Food

 Our mission is to empower you to successfully grow your own food, even in tough climates & small spaces.
-We assume you have some gardening familiarity, and this site will target information and resources to enhance your success at growing food.
-Even modest gardens can deliver healthy, fresh food to your table.
+We assume you have some gardening familiarity, and this site will target information and resources to build on your experience at growing food.
+I am surprised at how much food I can grow with just a few tools and some good methods.

 Ecological Principles